 If have not paid in full before the hearing or agreed repayment with us, we will apply to the court for a liability order.
 This gives us the power to implement a number of different actions and recovery remedies including:

 - apply for your bankruptcy if you have personal liability (such as a sole trader) for the business rates

 - apply for your company to be wound up if your business operates as a company

-- instruct a bailiff to remove goods and sell them to pay your business rates
+- instruct enforcement agents to remove goods and sell them to pay your business rates

 - if you have personal liability, apply for you to be put in prison for non-payment

-If we have a liability order and no arrangement has been agreed to repay the debt, the order will normally be passed to the Council's certificated bailiff's who will visit you to enforce payment of the debt.
+If we have a liability order and no arrangement has been agreed to repay the debt, the order will normally be passed to the Council's certificated enforcement agents who will visit you to enforce payment of the debt.

-The bailiff will be instructed to remove any goods that you own and sell them at auction.
-If the liability order is passed to the bailiff for enforcement, you will incur costs which are considerable for businesses.
-Should enforcement reach this stage, the Council will not intervene in any action taken by the bailiff to enforce payment unless the circumstances are exceptional.
+The enforcement agents will be instructed to remove any goods that you own and sell them at auction.
+If the liability order is passed to the enforcement agents for enforcement, you will incur additional costs, which are considerable for businesses.
+Should enforcement reach this stage, the Council will not intervene in any action taken by the enforcement agents to enforce payment unless the circumstances are exceptional.